-Q4 market update here including a condensed video format version!
-This one has taken longer than normal, our apologies!
+Q4 2019 market update here including a condensed video format version!

 Q1 has gotten off to a blazing start.
 Similar to Q4, normally Q1 is a slower time of year.
 The velocity of pendings in Q1 has been incredibly strong; don’t be surprised if this ends up being a record January and February.
 Averaged across all price bands/sectors, market supply is at 1.8 months which is considered a very low inventory/ high appreciating environment.
 For context, a 6-month supply (enough inventory to meet current rate of demand 6 months out) is an equilibrium market.
 At 1.8 months, it’s the lowest it has been in 3 years.